AgainIoT/Open-Set-Go.io/content/en/docs/guideForClient/tutorial.md

 **4. Issue Template Settings**

-Issue templates are provided by type, and users can select, modify, and create the same as pull-request templates.
+Issue templates are provided by type, and users can select, and create the same as pull-request templates.
 Each Issue template can be set as title and description, and can be added as needed.

 **5. CONTRIBUTING.md Settings**